MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### Pitch

-The pitch of the camera in degrees, where 0 is looking straight down (minimum) and 90 is looking towards the horizon (maximum).
-Values outside of this range will throw an exception.
+Specifies the pitch of the camera in degrees, where `0` is looking straight down (minimum) and `90` is looking towards the horizon (maximum).
+Values outside of this range will cause an exception.
 Note that pitch may be limited in some views.

 **Android**